poweredgenl/smarthome/README.md

 - **Presenter mode**: When i activate via my streamdeck the 'presenter mode' it:
   - Dims the light, turns on the elgato key lights, changes the colouring on the hue bulbs, closes the window blinds and overrides the sensor/motion flows which     normally turn off lights.
 - **Piano mode**: when i activate the piano mode via streamdeck, hass, or voice: the piano (yamaha cp4 with power socket) will turn on, a WoL packet to the 2nd         laptop is sent, and a script is executed on the laptop to start my DAW software.

+#### Specific implementations <a name="specific"/>

+- **RFXcom433 with Somfy RTS**:
+  I had to do some fiddeling with the RXcom to get my Somfy RTS blinds working (telis 1 remote).
+For this i used a number of sites but in general the approach is   this:

+  - Step 1: link your telis 1 remote to your RFXcom433 receiver.
+I did this on a windows machine with rfxmgr from http://www.rfxcom.com/downloads.htm
+  - Step 2: When programmed - i took note of the " id " via rfxmgr and used it to MANUALLY! add it via "integrations -> RFXtrx > enter event code to add" ... ive taken the ID from         this website: https://community.home-assistant.io/t/problem-controlling-somfy-blinds-via-rfxtrx/61975. so for example `071a000001010101` ...replace the last     010101 with the ID which your programmed it with via RFXmgr.

 #### Other automations <a name="otherautomations"/>